port-experimental/bugcrowd-integration/README.md

 - ✅ Create program entities in Port with metadata and URLs
 - ✅ **Fetch security submissions from ALL programs** (last 30 days by default)
 - ✅ Transform BugCrowd data format to Port entities
+- ✅ **Extract researcher and target names** from BugCrowd relationships
-- ✅ Preserve BugCrowd severity (P1-P5) and state values directly
+- ✅ Preserve BugCrowd severity (1-5) and status values directly
 - ✅ **Link each submission to its program** for proper organization
-- ✅ Optionally link submissions to services based on target mapping
 - ✅ Handle pagination for both programs and submissions

 ---